 We drink and she smiles.
 “This one is a very smooth olive oil.”

 We leave the shop having had an education in olive oil.
 But like the many and varied Tunisian drink stops, what I remember when I look back on the experience is the quality of the conversation, and the taste of liquid gold.

 Disclosure: This post is part of a paid campaign with the Tunisian Tourist Board.
 All cafe, bar and terrace chilling and olive oil swilling was our own, as are the words and images.

 This post is part of a whole #Family Tunisia campaign.
+You can download our free ebook of things to do in Tunis.
 If all this talk of food has left you with an appetite, read Ting Dalton’s ultimate food guide to Tunisia.
+If you’ve ever wondered about taking the family to Tunis or surrounding area then read our article on nine reasons to take the Kids to Tunis.
 You can also follow several #familytunisia itineraries like my guide to a weekend in Tunis, and Gretta Schifano’s five night break.